mycoboco/ocelot/INSTALL.md

-After the libraries built, you can install them by placing the library files into a library directory for your system (e.g., `/usr/local/lib`), the headers into an include directory (e.g., `/usr/local/include`) and the `man`-pages into a `man`-page directory (e.g., `/usr/local/man/man3`).
-For example, on my machine, the following instructions install the libraries with their headers:
+After the libraries built, you can install them by placing the library files into a library directory for your system (e.g., `/usr/local/lib`), the headers into an include directory (e.g., `/usr/local/include`) and the `man`-pages into a `man`-page directory (e.g., `/usr/local/share/man/man3`; the environmental variable `$MANPATH` contains a list of paths for `man` pages).
+For example, on my machine, the following instructions install the libraries with their
+headers:

     cp -R build/include/* /usr/local/include/
     cp build/lib/* /usr/local/lib/